-In initial state, the display container must be mounted on the robot.
+In initial state, The standard container containing the rice balls received from the judge must be loaded onto the mobile robot.

-3.2 Stock and Disposal Subtask (out of 96 points)
+3.2 Stock and Disposal Task (out of 96 points)

 The assignment points are as follows.
-Before the start of the demonstration, there are 18 items on the display shelf (2 items each of 9 types) and 9 items in the containers mounted on the robot (1 item each of 9 types).
+Before the start of the demonstration, there are 18 items on the display shelf (2 items each of 9 types) and 9 items in the containers mounted on the mobile robot (1 item each of 9 types).
 For cases where markers or other infrastructure are not installed to all items, points are given if the items are stocked or disposed correctly.

-- Disposing expired items and straightening preexisting items (2 points for each): 36 points. - Stocking new items (2 points for each): 18 points. - Detection of approaching customer and its notification: 5 points - Operation for all types of items: 10 points. - Points awarded unused infrastructure for items (1 point each): 27 points
+- Disposing expired items and straightening preexisting items (3 points for each): 54 points. - Stocking new items (1 points for each): 9 points. - Detection of approaching customer and its notification: 5 points. - Points awarded unused infrastructure for preexisting items and expired items (1 point each): 18 points. - Stocking or disposing of all kinds of items: 10 points.
+Note: the extra points for "stocking or disposing of all kinds of items" will not be applied in the case of incorrect disposal.